FabiowQuixada/isml-linter/docs/rules/enforce-isprint.md

 Enforces any hardcoded string or ISML expression to be wrapped in a &lt;isprint /> tag.

+## Known Bug
+"enforce-isprint" has a known bug that will be fixed only on version 6.0.0, as it will introduce breaking changes.

 ## Notes

 - This rule does **not** dependent on abstract tree build;